-Institute for Government conference, Cambridge, September 2023.
+The Future of the Constitution: the Institute for Government and Bennett Institute Conference, Cambridge, 19 September 2023.

 D. Oliver, Parliamentary Sovereignty in Comparative Perspective, UKCLA blog, 2 April 2013.
 Finland and the Netherlands were inspirations for the recommendations of the IfG/Bennett Report, supra.